mohae/salted-redis/README.md

 The formula currently depends on `init.d` for service management.
 This is not meant as a statement or comment for or against `upstart` or `systemd`; `init.d` is what is documented in Redis' quick start page.

 ## Usage
-Use as you would other Saltstack Formulas.
-Create a pillar file or files for this formula to customize the installation to suit your needs. _At minimum, the checksums portion of the `pillar.example` file is required._
+Add this state to your salt repo and create a pillar file or files for this state to customize the installation to suit your needs. _At minimum, the checksums portion of the `pillar.example` file is required._

 For an example, please refer to the redis states in the base pillar of my [saltbase](https://github.com/mohae/saltbase) repo.

 ## Pillar
-The included `pillar.example` includes everything needed for the formula to install Redis 2.8.19 and the checksums for all other currently supported versions.
+The included `pillar.example` includes everything needed for the state to install the current Redis stable release and the checksums for all other currently supported versions.
 For customization of the Redis installation in your environment, only the `redis-server` portion needs to be changed.
 The `redis-checksum` contains all currently valid checksums.

 `redis-server`: ID for server configuration settings.
 `enabled`: Boolean for whether or not Redis is enabled.
 If it is, redis will be installed and configured.